-Grade 9, 10 and 11 students enroll in a full course load within the regular bell schedule and do not have spares.
-Grade 12 students enroll in six to eight courses within the regular bell schedule and may have up to one spare in each semester, if they have a minimum of 80 credits at the end of grade eleven and are registered to achieve 110 credits by the completion of grade twelve.
+Grade 9 and 10 students enroll in a full course load within the regular bell schedule and do not have spares.
+Grade 11 students with courses in the j-block may be allowed a spare during the regular bell schedule IF they are entering grade 11 with having already earned at least 40 credits in grade 10.
+Grade 12 students enroll in six to eight courses within the regular bell schedule and may have up to one spare in each semester, providing that they have a minimum of 80 credits at the end of grade eleven and are registered to achieve 110 credits by the completion of grade twelve.
 All students may also enroll in one or more of the additional courses offered outside the timetable for extra credit.
-All students must also attend Connect Class and academic support blocks.